 More will open the file named /etc/ssh/ssh_config at line number 5.

-Squeeze multiple bank line
+Squeeze multiple blank line

 If the file has multiple blank lines use